 Primidone is an anti-seizure drug (antiepileptic) and has also been effective in treating some individuals with ET.
 Some individuals have had difficulty tolerating primidone.

 Botulinum toxin injections have been used to treat some individuals with head and voice tremors in whom other medications were ineffective.
-It has also sometimes been used to treat individuals with hand tremor as well.
+It has also sometimes been used to treat individuals with hand and arm tremor.
 Botulinum toxin is a neurotoxin that is injected into muscles in very small doses.
 After injection into a muscle, the action of botulinum toxin is to interrupt nerve messages to the muscles.
-Temporary muscle weakness is a side effect of this treatment.
+Temporary muscle weakness may be a side effect of this treatment.

 Individuals with severe cases of ET that do not respond to other treatment options may undergo a procedure known as thalamic deep brain stimulation.
-Thalamic refers to the thalamus, a portion of the brain that relays sensory information.
+Thalamic refers to the thalamus, a portion of the brain that relays motor and sensory information.
 It is believed that some types of tremors occur due to abnormal brain activity that is processed in the thalamus.
 During this procedure, an electrode is placed into the thalamus and a thin wire is passed under the skin.
 This wire is connected to a small battery pack (which is also placed underneath the skin).
 The electrode is used to send electrical impulses (stimulate) to the brain and interrupt aberrant nerve signals that contribute to tremors.
 Many individuals who undergo thalamic deep brain stimulation have experienced significant relief from tremor symptoms.
-This procedure is effective for all tremors associated with ET with the exception of voice tremor for which it does not provide significant relief.
+This procedure is effective for all tremors associated with ET.
 In 1997, the FDA approved unilateral (one-sided) thalamic stimulation with a device from Medtronics Corporation for control of ET.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.